Qingyanyichen/BIRD-method/README.md

 ----------
 Train Examples
 ----------
-CIFAR-100: We used 1 GPUs to train CIFAR-100 as follows:
+CIFAR-100: We used 1 GPUs to train CIFAR-100 dataset as follows:
 ```
     python train.py \
     --net_type resnet \